guojunq/lsgan/README.md

 Author: Guo-Jun Qi, Date: 1/9/2017
 Please note that this project is still being updated.
-More results and algorithms will be released in future.
+More results and algorithms will be released soon.

 For LS-GAN (without conditions)

 1. Please download bedroom_train_lmdb from http://lsun.cs.princeton.edu

 2. Prepare the dataset following the instructions below

    2.1.
 Install LMDB in your system